decentraland/adr/ADR/ADR-81-crashbot.md

 Given the growth of the community, the roadmap, and the new members of the product-engineering teams, the amount of entropy introduced into the system increased exponentially causing an inconvenient effect that affects the reliability of the system.
 Even though for teams that hold a really high technical bar based on automated and mature processes and mechanisms, the number of incidents tends to increase at a logarithmic scale with the organization size, providing visibility on those incidents to the rest of the organization and the systems’ users is key.

 Nowadays, the #crash slack channel is where the incidents are communicated, updated, resolved, using the channel`s subject as a status display.
-It can get messy or difficult to read, specially if there are more than one incident ocurring simultaneously.
-For this reason, a more sophisticated (and automated) incident management process must be implemented.
+This is only visible to people with access to decentraland's slack workspace (decentraland employees), there is a lack of transparency there, anyone should be able to know the status of our incidents, community members need to.
+Also, it can get messy or difficult to read, specially if there are more than one incident ocurring simultaneously.
+For this reasons, a more sophisticated (and automated) incident management process must be implemented.

 ## Goals